 Green burials can cost far less than conventional burials because they do not require a vault, expensive casket, or embalming fluids.
 A simple shroud or pine casket costs hundreds of dollars, not thousands.
 However, prices vary depending on a number of factors such as burial location and time of year.

 Conservation burial is a form of green burial with an additional layer of environmental protection: the burial grounds are protected by conservation easement, which ensures that they are managed in perpetuity in accordance with conservation principles.
-Conservation burial grounds are still relatively rare in the United States, but there are a handful across the country.
+Conservation burial grounds are still relatively rare in the United States, but there are a handful listed by the Conservation Burial Alliance.
+Conservation burial cemeteries seeking certification from the Green Burial Council (currently the only independent, third-party certifying entity in the world) must meet standards of performance to qualify.

 Opinions are mixed on whether or not cremation counts as a green burial practice.
 Cremation generates air pollution and requires more fossil fuels than burial in a biodegradable shroud or casket; however, it has a much smaller environmental impact than conventional burial, since it does not require land, burial materials, or toxic chemicals.